codex-team/capella/README.md

 > :warning: Warning
 >
 > https://capella.pics is currently in beta.
 Uploading a large number of files is not supported.
+>
+> At this time any client cannot upload more than **3 images per minute**.
+This limit can be extened by access tokens.
+You can get it for your project later.

 ## Content